gitploy-io/website/docs/concepts/how-it-work.md

 # How it works

 Gitploy builds the system around GitHub [deployment API](https://docs.github.com/en/rest/reference/deployments#deployments).
-Deployment API is a request to deploy a specific ref (branch, SHA, tag), and GitHub dispatches an event to deployment toolings that are listening. **It's an event-driven decoupled way to deploy your code.** This article looks under the hood about how Gitploy interacts with deployment API.
+Deployment API is a request to deploy a specific ref (branch, SHA, tag), and GitHub dispatches an event to deployment toolings that can listen for and act on when a request is posted. **It's an event-driven decoupled way to deploy your code.** This article looks under the hood Gitploy interacts with deployment API.

 ## GitHub Deployment API